 Furthermore, the BRC updates the BoD on risk management issues and recommends the future risk management strategy.
 It consists of five non-executive directors, four of which are independent, and reports to the BoD on a regular basis, at least quarterly basis.
-During 2023 the Committee directors convened 7 times (vs 6 times in 2022) and considered all significant matters within its remit, receiving adequate information from the Risk Management Unit and Executive Management.
-In accordance with the record of attendance, the BRC maintained a high Committee member attendance level (of 100% for regular and 92% for ad-hoc meetings).
+During 2024 the Committee directors convened 10 times (vs 7 times in 2023) and considered all significant matters within its remit, receiving adequate information from the Risk Management Unit and Executive Management.
+In accordance with the record of attendance, the BRC maintained a high Committee member attendance level (of 100% for both regular and ad-hoc meetings).